steroman/max-char-length-calculator/README.md

 Then:

-- pixelsPerUnit = 16/1000 = 0.016
+1. Calculate pixels per unit: `16/1000 = 0.016`
-- Final width = 500 * 0.016 = 8 pixels
+2. Calculate raw width: `500 * 0.016 = 8`

-#### Additional factors

-- We apply a 1.05 multiplier to account for font rendering differences
+3. Apply safety factor: `8 * 1.05 = 8.4` (5% increase to account for rendering differences)
-- The result is rounded to the nearest pixel since screens can't display partial pixels
-- Some fonts include extra spacing in their metrics for better rendering
+4. Round up to nearest pixel: `ceil(8.4) = 9`

-- This calculation gives us the actual space a character occupies in the specified font size, including its sidebearings (spacing on either side of the visible glyph).
+The final width is always rounded up to ensure text has enough space to render properly.
+This calculation gives us the actual space a character occupies in the specified font size, including its sidebearings (spacing on either side of the visible glyph).

 ## Usage